Rogue Rubbert Coated Kettlebells

 The first thing I noticed about the 26-pound Rogue Rubber Coated Kettlebell I purchased was that it feels about the same in my hand, width-wise, as my standard 26-pound kettlebell.
 That’s because the handle width is 1.4 inches, the same width as my standard iron option from the company.

-My review started on days when the outside temperature reached 20 degrees and my gym was a comfortable but slightly chilly 60 degrees.
-Unlike my standard kettlebells, the Rogue rubber-coated kettlebell was ready to use right away with no warming up needed, this is a huge benefit for garage gym owners who work out in colder winter temperatures.
+My review started on days when the outside temperature reached 20 degrees, and my gym was a comfortable but slightly chilly 60 degrees.

 My Rogue chalk also stuck nicely to the handle, allowing for added grip when my hands are sweaty during intense workout sessions.